 Insofar as we process your data pursuant to legitimate interests under Articale 6 (1)(f) of the GDPR, under Article 21 of the GDPR, you have the right to lodge objection to the processing of your data and to state to us such grounds arising from your particular situation as, in your opinion, must allow your protected interests to be overriding.
 Should your objection be an objection to data processing for purposes of direct advertising, you have a general right of objection, which will be implemented by us also without grounds being stated.

 To exercise your rights as set out here, you can communicate at any time with the foregoing contact details.
-You also have the right to lodge a complaint to the data-protection authority to which we are subject (Berlin Commissioner for Data Protection and Freedom of Information, Friedrichstrasse 219, 10969 Berlin).
-You can also contact the data-protection authority at your place of residence, which will then pass your application on to the competent authority.
+You also have the right to lodge a complaint to to any data-protection authority (for us, the responsible authority is Berlin Commissioner for Data Protection and Freedom of Information, Friedrichstrasse 219, 10969 Berlin).
+For example, you can contact the data-protection authority at your place of residence, which will then pass your application on to the competent authority.